 Best Frying Pan for Steak Quick Summary

-For cast iron, Lodge 10 inch skillet is simply the best choice there is.
-You cannot beat the value that it provides, at 20 dollar or less you can get a 10 inch cash iron pan and abuse it as much as you want.
-Some might argue that you should invest hundred of dollar in a Finex or Field cast Iron skillet, but at that heat, the delicate seasoning can be burned off.
-Use a cheap inexpensive pan primarily for cooking steak.
+For cast iron, Lodge 10 inch skillet is the best choice.
+You cannot beat the value/performance that it gives At 20 dollar or less you can get a 10 inch pan and abuse it as much as you want.
+Some might argue that you should invest hundreds of dollar in a Finex or Field pan.
+However, the difference in performance in minor to nonexistent.
+You can get same crust with a Lodge Pan.

 What Features are Important for Searing Steak?

 Weight and Heat Retention

 Weight is a good measure of the quality of a pan.
 The more weight it has, the more heat it can store.
 Remember when I said that a non stick pan is bad to use.
 The reason is because most non stick pans are light, typically less than one pound.
 When you throw a piece of steak on there, all the heat will be sucked out.
 When this happens, juices start flowing.
 Instead of frying, you are now steaming it.
 The end result is a grey colored steak.

 You can try and wipe down the juices, but who has the patience for that.
 Its best to get it right the first time.

 Weight is the reason why so many choose cast iron for steak.
 While they take a while to get hot, they will stay hot through cooking.

 Out of all the metal, copper is the best at conducting heat.
 To better understand heat conductivity, grab a metal object and grab a plastic object.
 In a room, both object should be at room temperature.
 However, the metal one often feels colder.
 The reason why metal feels colder is because it conducts heat better than plastic.
 The metal conducts heat away from your hand, the plastic does it as well just not as efficiently.